 – An E-collar is placed immediately after recovery to prevent your pet from licking/traumatizing the surgical site.
 The collar should be maintained 24/7 until the final recheck examination.

-- Limit to short leash walks 3-4 times daily for 3 weeks.
-During this time your pet should not be allowed to jump on/of furniture of play with other pets.
+– Limit to short leash walks 3-4 times daily for 3 weeks.
+During this time your pet should not be allowed to jump on/off furniture or play with other pets.

-- None required, however most animals will appreciate if a warm compress is applied to the surgical site for 2-3 minutes twice daily, this will make your pet comfortable and keep the area clean.
+– None required, however most animals will appreciate a warm compress applied to the surgical site for 2-3 minutes twice daily.
+This will make your pet comfortable and keep the area clean.

-- A small amount of blood tinged discharge from the incision or blood on the stool would not be unusual and should resolve in 1-10 days time.
+– A small amount of blood tinged discharge from the incision or blood in the stool would not be unusual and should resolve in 1-10 days time.

 – When you get your pet home, offer him a small amount of water.
 If he drinks it and does not vomit, offer twice the original amount.
 2 hours later if no vomiting has occurred, offer ¼ of the amount of food in a normal meal.